vgambier/gintonic/README.md

 ## Installation

 * Clone this repository
 * Place a config file named config.json into ~/.config/gintonic.
 You can copy the example found in `config_template/` for this purpose.
-The provided example has working commands for many popular emulators - feel free to tweak the flags, the emulators, and the system/folder names.
+The provided example has working commands for many popular emulators - feel free to tweak the commands, flags, and system/folder names.

 ## Configuration